kh4rg0sh/kh4rg0sh.github.io/content/secret/_index.md

 ## 19th September, 2025
 I haven't really had the chance to clear up the python mess on my system.
 For some context, I use Ubuntu 24.04 and for some reason the traditional way i worked with python before doesn't quite work on this system.
 On top of that I had a lot of mess on my system.
 Default imports would route to site-packages inside some virtual environment that is not even related to my current project.
 I would cringe so hard looking at wtf is happening and finally I could no longer take it and decided to fix my system setup once and for all.

-In <a href="">this</a> post I dive deeper into the python system internals and explore the best option for my system setup.
+In <a href="blogs/python-virtual-environments/">this</a> post I dive deeper into the python system internals and explore the best option for my system setup.

+## 20th September, 2025
+I'm still waiting for the results of the Stripe Coding Challenge.
+Actually the deadline for that challenge was till monday evening, so I'm guessing we will hear about it after that.

+Today we have two contest, AtCoder Beginner Contest at 5:30pm and Codeforces Global Round at 8:00 pm.
+I think I might not be able to do the Codeforces Round because it clashes with my sleep timings and also I might be very tired doing back to back contests.
+Also, I'm kinda prioritising AtCoder at the moment, because my rating curve is still climbing on AtCoder.
+I think I'm early blue on AtCoder but let's see.

+I decided to do virtual ABC Contests, I attempted ABC 126 <a href="/competitive_programming/atcoder/abc126/">here</a>.

+UPD: <a href="/competitive_programming/atcoder/abc424/">here</a>'s my AtCoder ABC 424 experience!

+## 21st September, 2025
+Today I realised that I can actually replace all the dopamine activities in my life with LeetCode problems.
+Everytime I feel like, I want to watch Youtube Shorts?
+Nah, Do LeetCode Easy.
+I want to scroll on Instagram!
+Nah, Do LeetCode Easy.
+I want to waste time laying on the bed?
+NAH DO LEETCODE EASY!

+LeetCode Easy is the new dopamine hit in the market gang. y'all need to try it out.